flnt/Flower.jl/README.md

 ]
 test
 ```
 Currently, the test half_circle_imposed_radius.yml has an error when launched with test mode instead of the classic command.

+# Debugging/logging

+JULIA_DEBUG="all" julia... to display @debug prints